phhusson/unmute/README.md

 Unmute is meant to be run on multiple GPUs.
 Running everything (speech-to-text, text-to-speech, and the VLLM server) on the same GPU is possible, but **will result in significantly worse latency**.
 If you plan to run on a single GPU, replace `docker-compose.yml` with `docker-compose-single-gpu.yml` in the command above.
-That configuration file uses Gemma 3 1B instead of the default 12B, and sets the batch sizes of the STT and TTS lower so that everything fits onto one GPU.
+That configuration file uses Gemma 3 1B instead of Mistral Small 24B, and sets the batch sizes of the STT and TTS lower so that everything fits onto one GPU.

 ### Running without Docker